B0SEmc/Plugins/README.md

-# Coding
+# Plugins
-This is where me and my friends share our code.
+This is where me and my friends share our Minecraft plugins code.